 force of gravity, mass, and distance

-How the force of gravity from the massive Sun effects the motion of celestial objects to move in elliptical orbits.
+How the force of gravity from the massive Sun affects the motion of celestial objects to move in elliptical orbits.

-How the force of gravity from the Moon and Sun effects Earth's tides.
+How the force of gravity from the Moon and Sun affects Earth's tides.

 What is gravity?